 As I begin writing about this topic on vocab, the reminders of all the other haunting questions and statements that have been spat my way start to surface in my mind.
 This vocabulary that people tend to throw around is not just individual words, there are statements made and questions asked to a birth mother (and even an adoptive parent or adoptee) that hurt and don't make sense.
 I don't pity or become angry with individuals who ask silly questions or make harsh comments.
 They don't understand the truth but, how could they if no one has educated them?

-As I began thinking over all of the hurtful comments and words thrown my way I created a hefty list - clearly they hurt or else they would have been dismissed from my mind over all of these years.
-I went along and chose a few on the list that I hear most often that stick out the most.
+As I began thinking over all of the hurtful comments and words thrown my way, I created a hefty list - clearly they hurt or else they would have been dismissed from my mind over all of these years.
+I went along and chose a few on the list that I hear most often.
 This list is accumulated from 7 1/2 years of sharing my story.

 Here it goes...